 Venus is the goddess of love; Mars is the god of war.
 With Venus awake and alert, and Mars dead to the world, it is clear who the conquering heroine is in this rendition of the story.
 The lance and the conch shell provide more sexual imagery, and the sleeping Mars plays into a common comedic theme in Renaissance Italy, that being the habit of the man to fall asleep after sex.

 The figure of Venus is reclining in a classical gown, looking regal and calm.
-The plait of her hair wraps around and become part of the adornment of her dress.
+The plait of her hair wraps around and becomes part of the adornment of her dress.
 She embodies grace and beauty and stands in stark contrast to Mars.

 Mars is not just dozing, he is sound asleep.
 Hardly the god of war in this painting, he’s put aside his weapons and armor and is sprawling, naked and defenseless on the ground.
 Botticelli has emphasized just how sound asleep he is in a variety of ways.
 Most noticeably, we have the four little satyrs playing with his weapons.

-In some readings of this painting, the four boys are referred to as putti (chubby male children, often naked and with wings), in some as satyrs.
+In some readings of Botticelli’s Venus and Mars, the four boys are referred to as putti (chubby male children, often naked and with wings), in some as satyrs.
 Either way they are obviously mischievous and enjoying themselves enormously.
 One of the boys has crawled into Mars armor and is peeking out at us from under his arm, and the other three have picked up his lance, one wearing his helmet, one about to blow a conch shell into his ear.
 It should be noted that the armor and helmet that protects Mars was made by Venus’ husband, Vulcan.
 Oh the twist and turns this story takes.
 (Just after this moment in the myth Vulcan traps the two lovers in a net.)

 Beyond the satyrs we also have wasps buzzing around Mars head.
-Personally, I think I’d notice wasps buzzing that close even if I was asleep, so I’m beginning to have doubts about Mars military skills.
+Personally, I think I’d notice wasps buzzing that close even if I was asleep, so I’m beginning to have doubts about Mars’ military skills.
 Surely a successful warrior should be a bit more aware.

 Beyond indicating deep sleep, the wasps might also provide a clue as to who the painting was created for.
 The provenance of this piece isn’t known, but it is believed it likely commemorates a wedding, or was a wedding gift commissioned by the Vespucci family.
 Botticelli had accepted commissions from the Vespucci’s in the past, and they had been his neighbors when he was a child.
 Their coat of arms includes the wasp.